apache/druid/docs/content/tutorials/quickstart.md

 bin/init
 ```

+This will setup up some directories for you.
 Next, you can start up the Druid processes in different terminal windows.
 This tutorial runs every Druid process on the same system.
-In production,
+In a large distributed production cluster,
-many of these Druid processes can be colocated even in a distributed cluster.
+many of these Druid processes can still be co-located together.

 ```bash
 java `cat conf-quickstart/druid/historical/jvm.config | xargs` -cp conf-quickstart/druid/_common:conf-quickstart/druid/historical:lib/* io.druid.cli.Main server historical